 Process: The review of the essay or project is conducted by email.
 The student circulates a copy of the essay or project to the supervisor and second reader, who each independently evaluate the submission.
 The supervisor and second reader have 10 business days for the review and evaluation.
 They each independently report the result (pass/fail recommendation) to the Cultural Studies office email@example.com using Form D: MA Approval of Minor Project or Research Paper.
 Comments may be included/attached (not required).
 The director reviews the results/comments, and the Cultural Studies office reports the results to the School of Graduate Studies.

 All PhD students complete PhD Form A: Constitution of Supervisory Committee by 30 August of Year 1.
 See PhD Guidelines for guidance and rules concerning committee composition.

 Step 1: Download, complete, and save the form.

 Step 2: Print and sign the form and/or arrange e-signatures from your committee members.

 Step 3: Submit the completed, signed form by email to firstname.lastname@example.org or in person to Mac-Corry B137 and we will arrange for the Director's signature.

 See PhD Guidelines for full information about the Qualifying Exam process.

-- Before or on the date on which examination question(s) are sent to the student, the supervisor (or designated co-supervisor) must submit SGS Form - Comprehensive or Qualifying Exam Notice.
+- Before or on the date on which examination question(s) are sent to the student, the supervisor (or designated co-supervisor) must submit SGSPA Form - Comprehensive or Qualifying Exam Notice.

 - Within ten working days of the deadline for the exam answer, each examiner (including the supervisor(s)) completes PhD Form B: Examiner Qualifying Examination Report and returns it to the supervisor (or designated co-supervisor).